 Special standardized and educational measurement and evaluation procedures for use with young children with a variety of disabling conditions.
 Observation, ecological assessment, and programming strategies are discussed in combination with practical application of the skills within an educational framework.
-Offered: A.

-EDSPE 562 Curricula for Preschool Children with Disabilities (3) Sandall
+EDSPE 562 Curricula for Preschool Children with Disabilities (3)

 Basic theoretical models and approaches to curricula for preschoolers with disabilities.
 Critical review of preschool curricula, standards, and benchmarks.
 Strategies for critiquing, evaluating, and adapting curricula.
+Offered: W.

-EDSPE 563 Family-Professional Partnerships and Collaborative Teaming (4)
+EDSPE 563 Family-Professional Partnerships and Collaborative Teaming (4) Meeker

 Explores issues, theories, models, research, and recommended practices related to family-professional partnerships and collaborative teaming in education.
 Explores the dynamics of interactions with families and other team members including roles and responsibilities, decision-making, communication, and collaboration.
 Focuses on families and teaming in special education.
-Offered: W.
+Offered: AW.

 EDSPE 564 Infants and Toddlers with Disabilities and Other Special needs (3) Sandall